Man charged with trespassing in building housing Alexandria Ocasio-Cortez's office

 Police say he never gained access to any of Ocasio-Cortez's offices.

 There was no one in the office at the time.
-Ocasio-Cortez is currently in Washington D.C.
+Ocasio-Cortez was in Washington, D.C.

 Man charged with trespassing in building housing Alexandria Ocasio-Cortez's office